Prerna-2055/Projects_Academic/README.md

-# Project Title: Predicting Energy Efficiency (heating load and cooling load) of Building given the building characteristics
+# Tpoic: Predicting Energy Efficiency (heating load and cooling load) of Building given the building characteristics

 The data is from a study on assessment of the heating load and cooling load requirements for buildings, given the building parameters.
 - The energy analysis is performed using 12 different building shapes simulated in Ecotect.